tqdv/Stardew-TimeSpeed/AllCropsAllSeasons/README.md

 only buy crop seeds during their usual seasons.

 ## Compatibility
-* Works with Stardew Valley 1.3 beta on Linux/Mac/Windows.
+* Works with Stardew Valley 1.3 on Linux/Mac/Windows.
 * Works in single-player and multiplayer.
 * No known mod conflicts.